FireAlfa/TurboTribble/Docs/CONVENTIONS.md

  - Project uses **TABS** instead of 4 spaces.

  - Trailing spaces MUST be avoided!

+ - To avoid double declaration, the project uses #include guards (`#ifndef / #define / #endif`) instead of `#pragma once` for the Headers.

+ - The includes should be in the Source file unless it is absolutely necessary for them to be in the Header.

  ## Files and Directories Naming Conventions